SkepticalTech/PGM-XML-Reference/Map XML info.md

 Regions can be grouped inside of `<apply>` elements or [region combination](#regionCombinations_S) elements.
-Filters are applied to regions as attributes of the `<apply>` element.
+Filters and kits are applied to regions as attributes of the `<apply>` element.

     <apply><region1>..</apply>